 Our membership with the region’s top clean tech investor network positions WSU to understand the investment landscape, first-hand and in real time.
 Bridging the University with Element 8 angel investors is a critical step to building Washington’s clean tech investment pipeline, and gains us access to a regional network of mentors, entrepreneurs, and business advisors.

-As a member of the Washington Biotechnology and Biomedical Association (WBBA), WSU researchers and staff make connections, create partnerships, and find funding opportunities among Washington’s life sciences community.
-We work closely with the WBBA on their executive board, commercialization committee, and Annual Life Science Innovation Northwest planning committee.
-In addition to having researchers and spinout companies participate in LSINW, WSU faculty have won Women to Watch in Life Sciences awards for the past three years.
+As a member of Life Science Washington, WSU researchers and staff make connections, create partnerships, and find funding opportunities among Washington’s life sciences community.
+We work closely with the Life Science Washington on their executive board, commercialization committee, and program committee.
+In addition to having researchers and spinout companies participate in the annual Life Science Innovation Northwest event, WSU faculty have won Women to Watch in Life Sciences awards three years in a row.

-Through the workforce development initiative Internship Toolkit, WSU partnered and worked closely with the WTIA on a select committee focused on providing resources to small and medium sized businesses wishing to hire interns.
+Through the workforce development initiative Internship Toolkit, WSU partnered and worked closely with the Washington Technology Industry Association on a select committee focused on providing resources to small and medium sized businesses wishing to hire interns.
 Important to student development is the opportunity to participate in real-world work situations, and through this work, we are helping to enable more connections between businesses and students – or as we like to refer to them our future technology leaders.

 Through our membership with the Washington Global Health Alliance (WGHA), WSU works with organizations such as the Bill & Melinda Gates Foundation, PATH, World Vision and many more to both find sustainable health solutions worldwide, and to grow the global health sector in Washington.
 We are involved on the board, and several WSU researchers and centers are engaged in joint projects with WGHA members.